 First, you’ll need to download WordPress itself.
 Fortunately, this step will be easy if you’re experienced with the internet.
 Navigate to the Download WordPress page, and then click the blue button on the right side.

-You’ll also see a Download .tar.gz link underneath, but you can safely ignore it — the .zip file is all you’ll need to learn how to download WordPress.
+You’ll also see a Download .tar.gz link underneath, but you can safely ignore it — the .zip file is all you’ll need.
 Save it to your computer, and then unarchive the files before moving on.

 2. Create a WordPress database and user